THE ULTIMATE PLUS SIZE

 DAYPACK

-You’ll need a lightweight hiking backpack to wear on the hikes and to carry your water, extra layers, snacks, etc. Something around 30 L should work perfectly.
-We recommend getting one compatible with a water bladder and hose.
+You’ll need a lightweight hiking backpack to wear on the hikes and to carry your water, extra layers, snacks, etc. Something between 20-30 L should work perfectly.
 While some packs come with a pack cover in case of rain, not all of them do, so make sure you get a rain cover.
 We love Gregory because they have an exclusive line of packs for plus-size hikers!

 Pro Tip: Bring a fanny pack to keep snacks, your phone, and sunscreen in for easy access.